albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 red color.

 Bold red text indicates an error in the leg.
-The procedure is incomplete and should not be used in a flight plan.
+The procedure is incomplete and should not be used in a flight plan. *Little Navmap* might refuse to use the procedure depending on the error since inconsistencies can result in crashes.

--  ``Description``: Either description of the procedure or flight instruction for procedure legs.
+-  ``Remarks``: Either description of the procedure or flight instruction for procedure legs.
 -  ``Course °M``: Magnetic course for a leg.
 -  ``Dist./Time``: Distance of flying time for a leg.
-Holds can have a leg time in minutes or a leg distance in nautical miles.
+Holds can have a leg time in minutes or a leg distance in NM.
 -  ``Ident``: Ident of the initial fix or name of the procedure.
 Fix name for legs.
 -  ``Restriction``: Either minimum altitude for en-route airway segment,